 A. Implementation of a NRC regulation through a legally binding requirement is an acceptable approach and if the legally binding requirement is issued within 3 years, the State should be considered as meeting the requirement for this regulation.

-Q. If a State adopts legally binding requirements, is it necessary for NRC to review the requirement before NRC considers the requirement acceptable?
+3. Q. If a State adopts legally binding requirements, is it necessary for the NRC to review the requirement before NRC considers the requirement acceptable?

-A. Agreement States should submit legally binding requirements in accordance with FSME Procedure SA-201 for review.
+A. Agreement States should submit legally binding requirements in accordance with NMSS Procedure SA-201, Review of State Regulatory Requirements for review.
 If a State has issued legally binding requirements, but has not sought NRC review, the review team should make a recommendation to the State to provide all legally binding requirements for NRC review, but the State should be given credit for addressing the requirement.

-Q. If the Agreement State staff has just begun work on drafting the necessary regulations, however State management has not received the completed package.
-Can the review team give the State credit for being in the process of promulgating the regulations?
+4. Q. If the Agreement State staff has just begun work on drafting the necessary regulations, however State management has not received the completed package. can the review team give the State credit for being in the process of promulgating the regulations?

-A. For the review team to consider the State in the process of promulgating the necessary regulations, the State should have completed draft regulations and the draft regulation package should be either out for public comment or within the State’s administrative procedures for final promulgating.
+A. For the review team to consider the State in the process of promulgating the necessary regulations, the State should have completed draft regulations and the draft regulation package should be either out for public comment or within the State’s administrative procedures for final promulgation.

-Q. The review team has found that the State had not promulgated “Minor Corrections, Clarifying Changes, and a Minor Policy Change,” 10 CFR Parts 20, 32, 35, 36, and 39 amendments (63 FR 393477 and 63 FR 45393) and “Transfer for Disposal and Manifest; Minor Technical Conforming Amendments,” 10 CFR Part 20 amendment (63 FR 50127).
-Although both of these regulations revise regulations that have been identified as Category A and B, would these be considered essential regulations for determining the finding for this performance indicator?
+5. Q. The review team has found that the State had not promulgated “Minor Corrections, Clarifying Changes, and a Minor Policy Change,” 10 CFR Parts 20, 32, 35, 36, and 39 amendments (63 FR 393477 and 63 FR 45393) and “Transfer for Disposal and Manifest; Minor Technical Conforming Amendments,” 10 CFR Part 20 amendment (63 FR 50127).
+Although both of these amendments revise regulations that have been identified as Category A and B, would these be considered essential regulations for determining the finding for this performance indicator?

 A. Minor revisions and clarifications to Category A or B regulations are normally not considered as critical as the initial revision to the regulations.

-Q. The review team has found that the State promulgated an amendment in accordance with NRC’s policies and procedures; however the State is not implementing the compatible requirement or is interpreting the requirements differently than NRC in the licensing program.
+6. Q. The review team has found that the State promulgated an amendment in accordance with the NRC’s policies and procedures; however the State is not implementing the compatible requirement or is interpreting the requirements differently than the NRC in the licensing program.

 A. The review team should identify the issue associated with the implementation to both the State and the Management Review Board as a compatibility issue.